danko1122q/miniOS/README.md

 Adding these would make the codebase 100x larger and harder to learn from.

-## Next Steps
+## Next Features

-Want to extend this?
-Try:
-1. Add more commands (cp, mv, find)
+Some things you could try adding to MiniOS:

+1. More CLI commands (like `cp`, `mv`, `find`)
-2. Implement a better memory allocator
+2. A better way to manage memory
-3. Add multitasking with timer interrupts
+3. Simple multitasking
-4. Write a FAT12/FAT16 driver for real disk I/O
-5. Add syscalls and user mode
-6. Port to x86-64
-7. Add graphics mode (VGA, VESA)
+4. A slightly better filesystem

 ## Contributing